amanna13/Orbit/orbit-backend/README.md

 ### Flow Blockchain
 - `GET /api/flow/block` - Get current Flow blockchain block information
 - `GET /api/flow/account/:address` - Get Flow account information by address
+ - `POST /api/flow/pods` - Create a new pod.
+NOTE: the create endpoint returns a plaintext `joinCode` in the response (and the on-chain state stores only the hash).
+Use the returned `joinCode` for "scan-to-join" flows — the server stores only the hashed join code on-chain as metadata.

+Important: the plaintext join code behavior

+- The plaintext `joinCode` is returned only once by `POST /api/flow/pods` when you create a pod.
+The backend generates the code and returns it to the caller (so you can display it or encode it in a QR).
+The server does not persist the plaintext join code in pod metadata.
+- The on-chain `PodContract` stores only a hash of the join code (`joinHash`), so retrieving pod data from the chain (or via `GET /api/flow/pods` and `GET /api/flow/pods/:podID`) will NOT reveal the plaintext code.
+If you need to re-issue a join code, call the appropriate server endpoint to generate a new code and update the on-chain hash (this requires contract permissions).

+See `API_DOCUMENTATION.md` for full request/response examples and details on the on-chain hashed join-code flow.

 ## Project Structure